Gary Wehrkamp: Influences

 Wehrkamp notes that his personal music influences are Pink Floyd, Rush, Yes, Kansas, Van Halen, and Queen.
-He also draws inspiration from guitar virtuosos such as Yngwie Malmsteen, Eddie Van Halen, Chris Alia and Steve Vai.
+He also draws inspiration from guitar virtuosos such as Yngwie Malmsteen, Eddie Van Halen, Steve Vai, and others.

 Personal life

 Wehrkamp currently lives in Stroudsburg, Pennsylvania with his wife and son.
 He owns New Horizon Music Studios, where he works as a producer, studio musician, engineer and teacher (drums, bass, guitar, piano and recording concepts).

-Tragedy

 On November 29, 2015, the Wehrkamp family home, along with Gary's recording studio and equipment, was destroyed by a fire.
 The following day, Shadow Gallery shared a link to their official Facebook page urging fans of the band to donate money to nonprofit organization Mady's Angels in support for the family's recovery.
 On December 26, benefit concert was held at Sherman Theater, hosted by benefit group the Wishmakers.

 In 2017, Wehrkamp's studio New Horizon Music Studios was rebuilt and opened its doors again to music students and recording artists.